My Departure from Rocky Mountain Calvary Chapel

-My Departure from Rocky Mountain Calvary Chapel (www.rmcalvary.org)
+My Departure from Rocky Mountain Calvary Chapel in Colorado Springs, Colorado

 By Brian Karjala

 Now that would at least be honest!
-What I've written is not just a description of one church -- it's a sad commentary on the condition of many churches in the U.S.!
+What I've written is not just a description of one church -- it's a sad commentary on the condition of many churches in America!
 If none of these churches come forward to offer specific criticism about my articles I will assume that their silence is an indication that none of them have an effective counter-response to give.
-There are many questions I would like to pose to churches that support Focus on the Family.
-For example, is it right to support the organization after they have formed an alliance with false religions?
-Of course not!
-But apparently Dobson and his top "advisors" have forgotten Scripture (if they ever knew it to begin with).
-(See: Focus on the Family Announces Alliance with the Mormon Church!)

 I've dealt with a lot of opposition for taking a stand against heresy.
 Truly this is the day the Lord Jesus prophesied would come: